 Many local residents remember being able to fill in a ‘buildings non-attendance form’ in the front office before they went on holiday, knowing that the local police would keep an eye on their unattended property.
 Like the ubiquitous beat bobby, those days are sadly gone.

 As from 2018 there was to be no police presence in a designated building in Penge, the Maple Road building being put up for sale.
-That decision has now thankfully been reversed: a police presence will continue in Maple Road.
+That decision has now been reversed: a police presence will continue in Maple Road.
 The main police building in Bromley is of course the newly-built Police Station at Bromley South.
-But the police will continue to have a presence in Penge and Penge Forum is constantly in touch with local police through public meetings and presentations at Melvin Hall.
-Yes, police will still patrol the streets of Penge.
+The police will continue to have a presence in Penge and Penge Forum is constantly in touch with local police through public meetings and presentations at Melvin Hall.